Bodmer/JPEGDecoder/README.md

 High Jpeg compression ratios work best on images with smooth colour changes, however the Baboon40.jpg image at only 23.8 KBytes renders quite nicely.
 Typically a 480x320 image can be compressed without much degradation to less than 32 KBytes, in comparison a 24 bit BMP image would occupy 461 KBytes!
 For comaprison the 480 x 320 Mouse480 image has been to compressed to a mere 6.45 Kbytes!

-When storing the jpeg in a memory array bear in mind the Arduino has a maximum 32767 byte limit for the maximum size of an array (32 KBytes minus 1 byte).
+When storing the jpeg in a memory array bear in mind the Arduino AVR processors (e.g. Mega2560 and Xmega) have a maximum 32767 byte limit for the maximum size of an array (32 KBytes minus 1 byte).

 The decompression of Jpeg images needs more RAM than an UNO provides, thus this library is targetted at processors with more RAM.
 The library has been tested with Arduino Due and ESP8266/ESP32 based boards.